greensure/greensure.github.io/ProjectsExperience/WorkProjects.md

 #### My Responsibilities

-- Provided estimates for web application development & test.
-Selected libraries and open-source technologies for project integration.
+- Coordinated with cross-functional teams & Led a team of software developers and testers.
+Provided estimates for web application development & test.

+- Research & Selected libraries and open-source technologies for project integration.
 Oversaw full lifecycle of software development with on-time delivery while staying 5% under budget.

 - Designed scalable service architecture.
 Re-architected old and complex applications by applying a unifying framework (Spring Boot, Vue JS).
 Improved operational efficiency, reliability, adaptability.
 Decreased user complaints by 65% and reduced the cost of operation & maintenance by 15% from 2020 to 2021.